apache/openwhisk-workshop/exercises/setting_up_cli/more.md

 # Setting Up The CLI

-Once you have registered with IBM Bluemix and created your OpenWhisk instance, you need to set up the CLI locally to interact with the platform.
+Once you have registered with IBM Bluemix, you need to set up the CLI locally to interact with the platform.

 This utility will allow you to create new serverless functions, setting up event processing, hook up external services and monitor your serverless functions.